vtjoeh/webex-desk-slide-presenter/README.md

 # webex-desk-slide-presenter
-A macro in PowerPoint and on the Webex Desk-series to control Immersive Share from the PowerPoint.
+Overlay your video on a PowerPoint slide using the Webex Desk.
+The PowerPoint uses a macro to control the Webex Desk-series Immersive Share feature.

 ## Requirement for Webex Desk Slide Presenter: